Abstraction-Refinement Based Optimal Control with Regular Objectives: Introduction

-The method introduced in this paper applies to the general class of hybrid systems, however, the optimizations that need to be performed for computing the weights depend on the cost function and the dynamics.
-A prototype tool \optcar \, that implements the abstraction refinement algorithm is presented, and it is used to synthesize a (finite) sequence of controllers for a discrete-time linear system and a linear piecewise system with reachability objective.
+The generality of our approach enables control engineers to synthesize controllers with more flexible structure and cost considerations.
+The method introduced in this paper applies to the general class of discrete-time hybrid systems.
+However, due to its' generality, the computation burden could be high because the optimizations that compute the weights depend on the cost function and the dynamics.
+A prototype tool \optcar \, that implements the abstraction refinement algorithm is presented (It will be made available for download when the paper is published).
+It is used to synthesize a (finite) sequence of controllers for a discrete-time linear system and a linear piecewise system with reachability objective.

+A preliminary version of this work appeared in \cite{OptCAR_ACC}.
+This extended version provides a more complete discussion of the technique including generalization of Theorem \ref{thm:main_converge} with complete proof and an extra example to show that the resulting controller is similar to the linear quadratic regular for a linear system.